godot-escoria/escoria-docs/advanced/load_save.rst

 Escoria comes with a complete Save and Load manager that takes care of saving a player's game state so that it's possible to load a previously saved game.

-It also allows saving and loading settings of the game.
-Both settings and savegames can also contain user-defined settings.
+It also allows for the saving and loading of game settings.
+Both settings and save game files can optionally contain user-defined settings.

 Loading and saving games
 ------------------------